LivePersonInc/developer-center/README.md

-# LivePerson’s developer center and community
+# LivePerson’s Developer Center and Community

 **This site is maintained by LivePerson’s Developer Experience team.
 Please contact dx-lp@liveperson.com for issues, comments, or questions.**